Responsible Return | COVID-19 Information

 Western Dakota Tech Coronavirus/COVID-19 InformationPrintable Version

-The following changes will be put in place by Western Dakota Tech in response to the COVID-19 pandemic:
+The following changes have been put in place in response to the COVID-19 pandemic:

 - All classrooms, labs, and lecture classrooms have been assessed to determine the maximum capacity while adhering to social distancing guidelines.

 - Depending on the course, some classes will be conducted in a hybrid environment with a combination of in-person and online.

 - Some courses will be delivered entirely remotely through WDT's learning management system.
 These have been identified as "online" courses.

 - The services that students rely on, such as the Library and Student Success Center, will be open with services available in person or online.

 - Campus dining services will continue to be closed for the Spring 2021 semester.
 Snack options are available in the campus bookstore, with expanded "grab and go" food options to include hot and cold sandwiches, mini-pizzas, pop, and salads.

 - All college staff, faculty, students, and campus visors will wear masks or face shield while on campus, except when they are working at their desks in a closed office space.